 The latest trend in face cleansers isn’t foamy, creamy, or oily.
 It’s dry!

 Cleansing grains (also known as cleansing powder) are mixed with just a bit of water or hydrosol, like rosewater, before use, resulting in a gently exfoliating product.
 Common ingredients include clay, ground herbs, and oats.

 6 Ways to Make Cleansing Grains

 Here are some recipes to get you started—and they’re super easy since you’re just mixing up powders!
 Just make sure your ingredients are finely ground to avoid skin irritation.

-No need to complicate things because if you take the minimalist approach, you really only need one ingredient to make yourself a batch of cleansing grains.
-Try powdered coconut milk for dry skin or powdered honey for acne prone or oily skin types.
-Ground oats works for normal or sensitive skin types.
+No need to complicate things because, if you take the minimalist approach, you really only need one ingredient to make yourself a batch of cleansing grains.
+Try powdered coconut milk for dry skin or powdered honey for acne-prone or oily skin types.
+Ground oats work for normal or sensitive skin types.

 Add activated charcoal to your cleansing grains to absorb excess oil and unplug dirt and toxins from your pores.
-When your pores are unclogged, they appear smaller.
-The ingredients in this cleanser – charcoal, clay and oats – are gentle enough for all skin types, but it works especially well for oily and acne-prone skin.
+When your pores are cleared out, they appear smaller.
+The ingredients in this cleanser—charcoal, clay, and oats—are gentle enough for all skin types, but it works especially well for oily and acne-prone skin.

-This DIY anti-aging daily cleanser is made with almonds, rice and dry milk powder to exfoliate, cleanse and nourish your skin.
-Ground almonds are the star as their natural oils provide a hefty dose of vitamins A and E to your skin.
+This DIY anti-aging daily cleanser is made with almonds, rice, and dry milk powder to exfoliate, cleanse, and nourish your skin.
+Ground almonds are the star as their natural oils provide a hefty dose of vitamins A and E to your skin [source].
 Penetration of these nutrients is enhanced by the gentle exfoliation of dead skin cells from the lactic acid in the milk.
 Your skin will feel incredibly smooth after using this one!

-This Bentonite clay cleanser can work for almost any skin type–all you need to do is customize the formula for your skin’s individual needs.
-Bentonite clay is high in minerals and draws out impurities while calming inflamed skin and shrinking the appearance of pores.
-You can add a dried herb like chamomile powder, which is ideal for dry, aging or inflamed skin.
+This Bentonite clay cleanser can work for almost any skin type—all you need to do is customize the formula for your skin’s individual needs.
+Bentonite clay is high in minerals and draws out impurities while calming inflamed skin and shrinking the appearance of pores [source].
+You can add a dried herb like chamomile powder for its inflammatory action, which is ideal for dry, aging, or inflamed skin [source].